 Our fellows participate in the teaching of medical students at Geisel School of Medicine at the Instructor level.
 They teach the Fluid Electrolyte and Kidney Course.

-The DHMC Nephrology Program is unique in that fellows have the opportunity to apply to the ACGME-approved three-year Nephrology/Leadership Preventive Medicine Residency track.
-With this three-year program, fellows become board-eligible in Nephrology and Preventive Medicine and obtain an MPH degree from the prestigious Dartmouth Institute free of tuition while earning a fellow salary.
+Our Nephrology Program is unique in that fellows have the opportunity to apply to the ACGME-approved 3-year Nephrology/Leadership Preventive Medicine Residency track.
+With this 3-year program, fellows become board-eligible in Nephrology and Preventive Medicine and obtain an MPH degree from the prestigious Dartmouth Institute free of tuition while earning a fellow salary.

 Fellows have the opportunity to explore an additional one-year fellowship in Critical Care Medicine to become eligible for double board certification in Nephrology and Critical Care.